flyerhzm/resque-restriction/README.markdown

 resque-restriction
 ===============

 Resque Restriction is a plugin for the [Resque][0] queueing system (http://github.com/defunkt/resque).
+It adds two functions:

-It adds a RestrictionJob class that will restrict the execution number of certain jobs in a period time.
+1. it will limit the execution number of certain jobs in a period time.
+For example, it can limit a certain job can be executed 1000 times per day, 100 time per hour and 30 times per 300 seconds.

+2. it will execute the excess jobs at the next period.
+For example, you restrict the email sending jobs to run 1000 times per day.
+If your system generates 1010 email sending jobs, only 1000 email sending jobs can be executed today, and the other 10 email sending jobs will be executed tomorrow.

+Resque Restriction requires Resque 1.7.0.

 To use
 ------

+The job you wish to restrict should inherit from Resque::Plugins::RestrictionJob class and add restrict definition.
+Example:

+  class MyRestrictionJob < Resque::Plugins::RestrictionJob
+    restrict :per_day => 1000, :per_hour => 100, :per_300 => 30

+    # rest of your class here
+  end

+The restriction in example means the MyRestrictionJob can be run 1000 times per day, 100 times per hour and 30 times per 300 seconds.

+The argument of restrict is a hash, the key of the hash is a period time, including :per_minute, :per_hour, :per_day, :per_week, :per_month, :per_year, and you can also define any period like :per_300 means per 300 seconds. the value of the hash the job execution limit number in a period.

 Contributing
 ------------